frengo121/challenge-ioet/README.md

 This project is about a Challenge for the IOET company about the ACME exercise.

+## Solution approach

+For the right manage of the times my approach was to transform to number all the times, for example, if the time is "12:00" I am reading it like 1200.
+With this is more easier.

+The steps of all the project are:

+- Load and send the file (.txt) from the client.
+- Read this file from API.
+- Save it in local the file.
+- Split the string for employee, then for each day, and finally, for hours.
+- Apply the business logic.
+- Response with the rates and employees to client.
+- Show the results in a table.

 ## Installation

 For the instalation, just clone this repo in a local folder, like: